drmcknight/drmcknight.github.io/_posts/2018-10-07-fixing-jekyll-auto-watch-while-serving-via-docker.md

 image:
 ---

 My team is rewriting [curse.com](https://www.curse.com) in Jekyll and decided to use Docker to avoid requiring everyone install Ruby stuff.
-This worked well enough except auto-watch doesn't automatically work using the `jekyll serve` command.
-Adding `--force_polling` solves the problem.
+This worked well enough except auto-watch didn't immediately work using the `jekyll serve` command.
+We had to add the `--force_polling` flag to solve the problem.

 {% highlight bash %}
 docker run --rm --label=jekyll --volume=%CD%:/srv/jekyll -it -p 4000:4000 jekyll/builder jekyll serve --force_polling